NotionLock vs Oncepage

 Concrete example

 You're a freelance designer.
 You deliver to 5 clients.
 With Oncepage you pay for 5 separate plans, or you use one plan with "powered by Oncepage" on all of them.
-With NotionLock Pro ($9/month flat) you get your own branding, your domain, an individual password per client, analytics on who entered.
+With NotionLock's launch Lifetime Deal (€48 one-time) you get your own branding, your domain, an individual password per client, analytics on who entered β€” forever, no monthly.
 That's the clearest case.

 Verdict